steveseguin/social_stream/README.md

 ##### General technical concept of the API logic iteslf

-The public API for Social Stream is based on the same API server logic that VDO.Ninja uses, which is mentioned here: https://github.com/steveseguin/Companion-Ninja.
+The public API for Social Stream Ninja is based on the same API server logic that VDO.Ninja uses, which is mentioned here: https://github.com/steveseguin/Companion-Ninja.

 More information on the routing logic below..